uw-cmg/MAST/doc/source/tutorial.rst

         export MAST_RECIPE_PATH=//home/user/topmast/recipe_templates

     #.
 MAST_SCRATCH: This variable may be set to any directory.
-If it is not set, the variable will default to the current working directory from which the mast executable is called.
+Default behavior is to generate ingredients under this MAST_SCRATCH directory, unless the match_scratch keyword is specified with an overriding path in the input file.

     #.
 PYTHONPATH: If this environment variable already exists, the installation directory should be appended.
 Otherwise, this variable can be set to the installation directory.
 Assuming PYTHONPATH already has some value  (use ``env`` to see a list of environment variables)::

         export PYTHONPATH=$PYTHONPATH://home/user/topmast